1983 Queensland rugby league tour of Papua New Guinea and England

 The 1983 Queensland rugby league tour of Papua New Guinea and England was a tour that took place in two parts.
 In June 1983 the Queensland team took in a one-week tour of Papua New Guinea, then following the end of the 1983 Brisbane Rugby League season, the team embarked on a 3-game, 2 week tour of England in October.

 Leadership

 The team was coached by Arthur Beetson and was captained by Wally Lewis.

 Touring squad

 Chris Phelan who played for the 1983 Sydney premiers Parramatta was the only non-Queensland based player in the 21 man touring squad.

-Note: Table only includes statistics from the English leg of the tour.
+Paul Bartier, Martin Bella, Terry Butler, Wayne Challis, Greg Conescu and Mal Meninga only played on the Papua New Guinea portion of the tour.